Js-Wizard/startup/notes.md

     - Child element selector overrides parent selector
 - Selectors
   - Element: corresponds to all HTML elements of that type
+    - `p`
   - ID: element with specific ID
+    - `#id`
   - Class: all HTML elements with certain class attribute
+    - `.class`
   - Element+Class: all HTML elements with specific element type and class attribute
+    - `p.class`
+  - Attribute: elements with specific element type and certain atribute, optionally with specific attribute value
+    - `p[att]`
+    - `p[att=val]`
   - List: any among multiple selectors
+    - `selector1, selector2, selector3`
   - Descendant: selector with added requirement of being descendant of a specific element type
+    - `div p`
   - Child: selector with added requirement of being a direct child of a specific element type
+    - `div > p`
+  - General sibling: selector must have a certain sibling
+    - `p ~ div`
+  - Adjacent sibling: selector must have a certain adjacent sibling
+    - `p + div`
   - Pseudo: selector with state-based requirement
+    - `p:action`
 - Declarations
+  - Properties
-  - Types
+    - `color`: Set color
-    - `float`: Alignment within parent
+    - `float`: Alignment within parent, text goes around
     - `display`: Space-filling rules
-      - None: does not display
+      - none: does not display
-      - Block: inherits parent width
+      - block: inherits parent width
-      - Inline: only as big as content
+      - inline: only as big as content
-      - Flex: children will be spread across interior
+      - flex: children will be spread across interior
-      - Grid: children are placed into a grid
+      - grid: children are placed into a grid
     - `flex`: Flex parameters when parent has flex display
       - First number is share of the remaining width/height that that element gets
       - Second number is a fixed amount reserved for that element
+    - `font-family`: Type of font
+    - `font-size`: Font size
   - Units
     - px
     - pt